What Is Chemical Evolution?

 The instructions are necessary to build every protein in an organism.
 In a process known as transcription, a molecular machine first unwinds a section of the DNA helix to expose the genetic instructions needed to assemble a specific protein molecule.

 Another machine then copies these instructions to form a molecule known as messenger RNA.
-The slender RNA strand carries the genetic information through the nuclear pore complex when transcription is complete.
+When transcription is complete, the slender RNA strand carries genetic information through the nuclear pore complex.
 The gatekeeper is for traffic in and out of the cell nucleus.

 The messenger RNA strand is directed to a ribosome, a two-part molecular factory.
 After attaching itself securely, the process of translation begins.
 A molecular assembly line builds a specifically sequenced chain of amino acids inside the ribosome.
 These amino acids are transported from other parts of the cell.

 Then they linked into chains, often hundreds of units long.
 Their sequential arrangement determines the type of protein manufacturer.
 When the chain is finished, it moves from the ribosome to a barrel-shaped machine.
 It helps fold it into the precise shape critical to its function.
-After the train is folded into a protein, it is released and shepherded by another molecular machine to the exact location needed.
+After the train is folded into a protein, another molecular machine releases it and shepherds it to the needed location.

 Process of chemical evolution